bitro-pay/bitro-pay.github.io/api-doc-source/en/source/index.html.md

 amountOver | Amount is higher than request amount confirmFail | Confirmation is failed. confirmed | Complete 2 confirmation.
-You can shipping your product.
+You can shipping your product. confirmedLow | Complete 2 confirmation.
+But amount is lower than request amount.
+Run refund process. confirmedOver | Complete 2 confirmation.
+But amount is higher than request amount.
+Run refund process. refund | 환불이 완료된 경우